-Figure 1 shows how monitoring and evaluation is planned and delivered across the annual cycle of the Partnership.
+Figure 2 shows how monitoring and evaluation is planned and delivered across the annual cycle of the Partnership.
 The Partnership Investment Strategy, Partnership Outcomes Framework and Partnership M&E Plan are the starting point 'umbrella' documents for the duration of the Partnership and provide an enduring basis for annual work plans and associated M&E plans.
 Activity under the Partnership is implemented according to the annual work plans and at the same time, monitoring and evaluation activity in implemented according to the annual M&E work plans.
-Ongoing data collection (monitoring) is used in two ways: a) to report progress to the Australian Government via the monitoring, evaluation, reporting and improvement tool (MERIT) system; and b) for ongoing 'just in time' adaptive management of the components.
-Monitoring data is also synthesised annually to provide the data required for three forms of evaluation: a) annual internal reflection; b) formative evaluation in 2020 and 2022; and c) summative evaluation at the end of the Partnership funding period in 2024.
+Ongoing data collection (monitoring) is used in two ways: a) to report progress to the Australian Government via a series of interactive M&E dashboards; and b) for ongoing 'just in time' adaptive management of the components.
+Monitoring data is also synthesised annually to provide the data required for three forms of evaluation: a) annual internal reflection; b) formative (mid-term) evaluation in 2021; and c) summative evaluation at the end of the Partnership funding period in 2024.
 Evaluation findings are then used for reporting and adaptive management, that feeds into the next annual cycle of planning and implementation, of both component activity and component M&E.

-Figure 1.
+Figure 2.
 M&E annual cycle of the Partnership

-Key evaluation questions have been developed to focus monitoring and evaluation on the areas of the Partnership that the primary audience for M&E is most interested in, which includes the outcomes of the Partnership and its specific components (the 'what'), as well as the principles and approaches to achieve these outcomes (the 'how').
+Key evaluation questions have been developed to focus monitoring and evaluation on the areas of the Partnership for the primary audience for M&E is most interested, which includes the outcomes of the Partnership and its specific components (the 'what'), as well as the principles and approaches to achieve these outcomes (the 'how').

-The M&E approach is based on non-experimental methods for evaluating outcomes and impact, using contribution analysis to establish the contribution of the Partnership to Reef 2050 outcomes while also considering the role played by other factors.
+The M&E approach is based on non-experimental methods for evaluating outcomes and impact.
 This includes: